jeffmpan/api/source/index.html.md

 # Introduction

 SWITCH.CM builds distribution platforms for airlines & hotels.
-Our API will allow you to seamlessly synchronize the following data with thousands of booking websites:
+Our API allows you to seamlessly synchronize the following data with thousands of booking websites:

 - pricing & availability data
 - guest reservation data